Where to enjoy banh mi in Newcastle and Lake Macquarie

 VietKing

 VietKing has long been a Darby Street staple, and the restaurant got a revamp in 2023, bringing with it a fresh look and delicious new menu items.
 You can now get banh mi for lunch at VietKing!
-Grab one as part of a value combo, which includes a banh mi and Vietnamese iced coffee for just $17.
+Grab one as part of the Value Lunch, which includes a banh mi and Vietnamese iced coffee for just $15.

 Where: 116 Darby St, Cooks Hill